-Your older adult shouldn’t have to suffer with ongoing arthritis pain.
-This disease can’t be cured, but can be kept under control with a combination of treatments and lifestyle changes.
+Even though arthritis can’t be cured, it can be kept under control with a combination of simple treatments and lifestyle changes.

-Write down these observations and discuss them with the doctor.
-Having more information helps the doctor understand the symptoms, rule out any other problems, and recommend treatments.
+Having specific information helps the doctor understand the symptoms, rule out other conditions that could be causing problems, and recommend treatments.

 2. Use heat therapy